 - Second, remove any crossed or rubbing limbs and any double leaders.
 If severe bark damage has occurred, you may need to remove both limbs.
 Otherwise, choose the weaker of the two to remove.
 Double leaders create unwanted competition and lead to included bark situations with weak branch attachments.

 - Next, remove any water shoots.
 Water shoots are those that grow in a vigorous and vertical way.
-Water shoots typically grow more than 2 ft. in a season.
+Water shoots typically grow more than 2 feet in a season.
 These shoots rarely produce flower buds that next season.

 - Lastly, always remove any root suckers.
 This may not be an annual occurrence.
 Root suckers should be removed whenever they do develop.

-Keep in mind, the goal is to open up the canopy to allow increased light and air circulation while trying to maintain branches that form healthy 45°-degree angles, which are better able to support fruit loads.
+Keep in mind, the goal is to open up the canopy to allow increased light and air circulation while trying to maintain branches that form healthy 45° angles, which are better able to support fruit loads.

 Good Growth vs Bad Growth